stellar/go/services/horizon/internal/docs/reference/admin.md

 ### Postgres configuration

 It is recommended to set `random_page_cost=1` in Postgres configuration if you are using SSD storage.
+With this setting Query Planner will make a better use of indexes, expecially for `JOIN` queries.
+We have noticed a huge speed improvement for some queries.

 ## Running